Georgia Black Fishermen

 Annie Lee Thorpe Georgia Black Fishermen

-Mrs. Annie Lee Thorpe was the seventh of eight children, born in 1923 in Mayport, Florida.
-Mrs. Thorpe recalls that her family structure changed when she was 12, after the death of her mother.
+On June 16, 2010 Monet Murphy interviewed Annie Lee Thorpe as part of the Georgia Black Fishermen oral history project.
+Annie was the seventh of eight children, born in 1923 in Mayport, Florida.
+She recalls that her family structure changed when she was 12, after the death of her mother.
 She then moved to Savannah to live with her older sister; however, she was unable to complete her primary education due to her sister’s illness.
-Soon after, Mrs. Thorpe married James Joseph “Joe” Thorpe, one of the few African American shrimp boat captains in Savannah.
-They began their family in 1953 and had four children.
+Soon after, Annie married James Joseph “Joe” Thorpe, one of the few African American shrimp boat captains in Savannah.

 Monet Murphy Thunderbolt, GA NOAA, Savannah State University